anchpop/wise_mans_haskell/book.md

 3) `x * x > 10`: This is a condition!marginnote(You can also have multiple conditions here, separated by commas.) that determines whether the result of [1] will be included in the List.
 This is used to filter the contents of a List.

-In Python, this would be written as `[x*x for x in xs if (x * x) > 10]`!marginnote(When reading list comprehensions out out, I tend to mentally convert it to the Python style, which was actually inspired by Haskell!).
+In Python, this would be written as `[x*x for x in xs if (x * x) > 10]`!marginnote(When reading list comprehensions out, I tend to mentally convert it to the Python style, which was actually inspired by Haskell!).

 ## Tuples

-!newthought(Lets say) you wanted to have a List of points, where a point is an `x` and a `y` coordinate.
+!newthought(let's say) you wanted to have a List of points, where a point is an `x` and a `y` coordinate.
 You could have a List of Lists, like this:

 ```haskell
 Prelude> points = [[(0 :: Double), 1], [-2, 4], [5, 2]]